 COVENANT - The revenue bonds contain certain covenants.
-The covenants require that gross revenue of the parking system, as defined by the Master Bond Indenture, less direct operating expenses provide for a minimum debt service coverage ratio of 1.00 to 1.00.
+The covenants require that gross revenue of the parking system, as defined by the Master Bond Indenture, less direct operating expenses provide for a minimum debt service coverage ratio of 1.00.

 PRINCIPAL AND INTEREST PAYMENTS IN SUBSEQUENT YEARS - Principal and interest payments in subsequent years are as follows: